gaepdit/iaip/docs/README_DEVELOPERS.md

 + Oracle (ODAC xcopy and instantclient)
 + [Eqatec](http://www.telerik.com/analytics/download/) (Application monitor, version 3.2.1)

 To build the readme and changelog docs, you must have [Pandoc](http://johnmacfarlane.net/pandoc/) installed.
-This script is run as part of the post-build events for Release builds.
+This script is run as part of the post-build events for Release builds. **Important: You must change the path in the post-build events to point to your installation of Pandoc.**

 Build
 -----